QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup-restore.rst

    Provided backup location is a qrexec service name (optionally with an argument, separated by ``+``), instead of file path or a command.

+.. option:: --paranoid-mode, --plan-b

+  Isolate restore process in a DisposableVM, defend against potentially compromised backup.
+In this mode some parts of the backup are skipped,
+  specifically:

+    - dom0 home directory (desktop environment settings)
+    - PCI devices assignments

 Authors
 =======